rmsz005/AlooWifiManager/README.md

 ### Advanced Example

-For a more complete example, including performance stats and an HTTP call upon connection:
+For a more complete example—including performance stats and an HTTP call upon connection—see below:

 ```cpp
 #include <Arduino.h>